nemonik/hands-on-DevOps/readme.md

 - Traditional monolithic architectures don’t lend themselves to cloud deployments.
   - Nor do they scale.
-  - They’re simple not “cloud-native.”
+  - They’re simply not “cloud-native.”
 (More on that word later.)
-- In monolithic architecture, if a single feature experiences a demand, the entire architecture must be scaled.
+- In monolithic architectures, if a single feature experiences significant demand, the entire architecture must be scaled.
-- In Microservice Architecture each feature runs as a separate service within its own container.
+- In microservice architecture each feature runs as a separate service within its own container.
 - Thereby, permitting each service to be scaled and maintained independently.
-- Providing crash Isolation, so if a single piece of your service is crashing, then the rest of your application continues to work
+- Providing crash isolation, so if a single piece of your service is crashing, then the rest of your application continues to work.
-- Providing Isolation for Security (Again more security thought.), so a compromise of one service only gains the adversary access to the resources of that single service
+- Providing isolation for security (Again more security thought.), so a compromise of one service only gains the adversary access to the resources of that single service.
-- Providing independent scaling, so each microservice’s compute utilization can be independently scaled up and down
+- Providing independent scaling, so each microservice’s compute utilization can be independently scaled up and down.
-- Increasing development velocity, lowering development risks thereby permitting teams to build faster in comparison to monolithic development.
+- Increasing development velocity and lowering development risks thereby permitting teams to build faster in comparison to monolithic development.

 So, with the `helloworld-web` application, you've developed a micrsoservice, packaged it into a container (i.e., containerized it), and by doing so essentially created a cloud-native application.